Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 ## Create and run a dbt Cloud job
 Duration: 5

-Before a downstream team can leverage assets from this foundational project, you need to run a [deployment job](https://docs.getdbt.com/docs/deploy/deploy-jobs) successfully.
+Before a downstream team can leverage assets from this foundational project, you will need to run a [deployment job](https://docs.getdbt.com/docs/deploy/deploy-jobs) successfully.

+### Setting up the job

 To run your first deployment dbt Cloud job, you will need to create a new dbt Cloud job.